It’s that time of the year when we can look back and reflect on how 2020 has been for us.

 In this blog post, we share the highlights of our year and some honest reflections on how it’s been.

 A huge thank you to our clients, new and old associates and blog contributors, for being part of the team and for collaborating with us this year.

 We look forward to working again in 2021!

 This year started with the wonderful news of our director Mihaela Gruia welcoming a new addition to her family.
 This meant that we had to adjust to a new rhythm of working.

 The first month of the year was, as per usual, a bit quiet as everyone was getting back into the swing of things.
-It was in March/April 2020 that the pandemic hit and this caused ripple effects throughout all communities and business.
+It was in March/April 2020 that the pandemic hit and this caused ripple effects throughout all communities and businesses.

 For us the March restrictions meant several things:

 - Our clients and community of researchers were quiet for a while, adjusting to the new ways of working.
-As a whole, the university and research sector underwent massive changes adapting to online delivery of content
+As a whole, the university and research sector underwent massive changes in adapting to the online delivery of content

 - The projects and collaborations that we had planned were temporarily suspended

 - The workshops that we were due to deliver in person got temporarily postponed